dlab-berkeley/python-berkeley/pages/pythoncommunity.md

 THW is a weekly meeting about scientific computing.
 The Hacker Within supports the development of your inner hacker, in a [weekly meeting in BIDS](http://bids.berkeley.edu/about/directions-and-travel) for sharing skills and best practices for scientific computation.
 You can find out more on their website: [http://thehackerwithin.github.io/berkeley/](http://thehackerwithin.github.io/berkeley/)

-#### Learn Python Working Group
+#### Python Practice Working Group
 You are on our page!
 We meet weekly at the D-Lab.
 We hold informal weekly meetings teaching and learning about different topics in the Python programming language, especially for social science, data science, and visualization.
-You can [subscribe to our mailing list here](https://calmail.berkeley.edu/manage/list/listinfo/learnpython@lists.berkeley.edu).
+You can [subscribe to our mailing list here](https://groups.google.com/a/lists.berkeley.edu/d/forum/pythonpractice).

 #### py4science
 The py4science mailing list is still functional.
 This is a general campus discussion and announcement list for Python.
 [Subscribe here!](https://calmail.berkeley.edu/manage/list/listinfo/py4science@lists.berkeley.edu)